Aliases for AARS Gene

 GeneCards Summary for AARS Gene

 AARS (Alanyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with AARS include autosomal dominant charcot-marie-tooth disease type 2n and charcot-marie-tooth neuropathy type 2n.
+Diseases associated with AARS include charcot-marie-tooth disease, axonal, type 2n and epileptic encephalopathy, early infantile, 29.
 Among its related pathways are Gene Expression and tRNA Aminoacylation.
 GO annotations related to this gene include nucleic acid binding and tRNA binding.
 An important paralog of this gene is AARS2.

 UniProtKB/Swiss-Prot for AARS Gene